Sinuses and Your Environment

 - Radon (a radioactive gas commonly found in crawl spaces or basements)

 Air containing these elements can be harmful to your sinuses, especially if the air itself is dry.
 Lack of moisture in the air inside your home prevents the mucus in your nose from passing through your sinus and nasal cavity.
 Viruses and bacteria will not be flushed away unless the sinuses have enough moisture.
-If the mucus dries inside your sinuses, it can also crust and block your sinus cavity, causing inflammation leading to a sinus infection.
+If the mucus dries inside your sinuses, it can also crust and block your sinus cavity, causing inflammation leading to nasal irritation or even a sinus infection.

 Allergies & The Sinuses